mshamsheer/WanderLust/README.md

 # WanderLust

-Wandelust is a property booking platform that allows users to list their properties and book available properties.
+Wandelust is a property booking platform that allows users to list their properties.
 It is built using the MERN stack and follows the MVC architectural pattern for better code organization and maintainability.

 ## Features